targetsm/ls-length-bias/README.md

 To apply label smoothing to the ngram model we interpolate the estimated distribution with the uniform distribution using the label smoothing $\lambda$.
 The results of our experiments are shown in [Ngram experiments](Ngram%20experiments.pdf).

 Code for model generation and sampling can be found in [ngram/del.py](ngram/del.py).
+The script is based on an implementation of ngrams by Clara Meister and Luca Malagutti.
 To generate a model run:
 ```
 python -u del.py -n 3 --task generate --dict_path data-bin/iwslt17.de-en.bpe16k/dict.txt --data_path iwslt17.de-en.bpe16k/test.bpe.de-en.en --model_path /cluster/scratch/ggabriel/ngram/model_3gram_16k --ls_eps 0.1